ouhft/COPE/docs/design/wp7_design.md

 Preparation types:

 * Purple top Vacutainer, EDTA (ref?) - its an additive to stop the blood clotting, which produces Plasma (with cells)
-* Gold top Vacutainer, SST - its an additive to allow the blood to clot and has a separater gel, which produces Serum (without cells)
+* Gold top Vacutainer, SST - its an additive to allow the blood to clot and has a separator gel, which produces Serum (without cells)

 #### Urine